openstack/mistral/doc/source/dsl/dsl_v2.rst

    used only for documenting purposes.
 Mistral now does not enforce actual input parameters to exactly correspond to this list.
-Based parameters will be calculated based on provided actual parameters with using YAQL expressions so what's used in expressions implicitly define real input parameters.
-Dictionary of actual input parameters is referenced in YAQL as '$.'.
+Based parameters will be calculated based on provided actual parameters with using expressions so what's used in expressions implicitly define real input parameters.
+Dictionary of actual input parameters (expression context) is referenced as '$.' in YAQL and as '_.' in Jinja.
    Redundant parameters will be simply ignored.
 -  **output** - Any data structure defining how to calculate output of this action based on output of base action.
-It can optionally have YAQL expressions to access properties of base action output referenced in YAQL as '$.'.
+It can optionally have expressions to access properties of base action output through expression context.

 Workbooks
 ---------